youyanggu/covid19_projections/about.md

 We have a strong validation system to make sure that all of our updates pass out-of-sample validation before they can be included in the model.
 This allows us to better differentiate the signal from the noise and be more resistant to outliers.

 Another strength of our model is that because it is purely data-driven, it is quick to run and easy to regenerate.
-No daily tuning needs to be done - it just needs the raw data.
-Unlike other models that can only be updated once every few days, our entire model takes 10 minutes to generate and is updated on a daily basis, leading to more accurate projections.
+Unlike other models that are only updated once every few days, our model is updated on a daily basis, leading to more accurate projections.

 [Back to Top](#top)